sarah-antillia/Augmented-BUS-UC-ImageMask-Dataset/README.md

 <h2>Augmented-BUS-UC-ImageMask-Dataset (2025/05/17)</h2>

-This is a 512x512 pixels Augmented Benign and Malignant ImageMask Dataset derived by us from
+This is a 512x512 pixels Augmented BUS_UC Benign and Malignant ImageMask Dataset derived by us from
 <a href="https://data.mendeley.com/datasets/3ksd7w7jkx/1">
 Mendeley Data: BUS_UC</a>
 <br>